crunchy-devops/jenkins-pic/README.md

 des containers de la plateforme de CI/CD
 ```
 docker-compose build
 docker-compose up -d
+docker ps
 ```

 ## Go to jenkins
 Open your Chrome Browser
 type the URL  http://<your_ip_address>:18080

 ## Get the secret key
 type ``` docker logs jenkins-pic_jenkins_1 ```
-scroll the log fil, and get the secret value
+scroll the log file, and get the secret value
 **DO NOT install any plugins now, we need a fresh install**

 ## Change admin password